Student Advisory Groups

 What makes Student Advisory Groups unique?

 Authentic student representation stresses that students can only represent themselves – and thus ‘advise’ staff, rather than represent their peers.
-While we recognise the place of student representatives and elected councils, these Groups only expect students to speak from their lived experiences.
-Thus, Student Advisory Groups are intentionally diverse by design.
-For example, ensuring student advisors come found a range of backgrounds and education experiences.
-Another unique feature of Deakin’s Student Advisors is creating student-led spaces where staff are the guests, rather than the other way around.
-A room full of staff with only a few students usher a power dynamic that isn’t always conducive to making space for student voice.
-With the structure of Student Advisory Groups, power imbalances are mitigated and allows students to feel comfortable engaging in dialogue.
+While we recognise the place of student representatives and elected councils, Advisory Groups only expect students to speak from their lived experiences.
+It’s for this reason that Student Advisory Groups are intentionally diverse in student participation.

 How do students benefit?